Policy last updated

 The minimum funding allocation is set at $26,500 per annum for primary schools and $30,000 per annum for secondary schools, funding approximately 0.2 FTE, ensuring schools have sufficient funding to deliver at least 4 groups of small-group intervention, 2 each for reading and numeracy.

-2023 NAPLAN data is used to identify students assessed as Needs Additional Support (NAS) in Reading and/or Numeracy and Exempt students in Years 3, 5, 7 and 9.
+2023 and 2024 NAPLAN data is used to identify students assessed as Needs Additional Support (NAS) or Exempt in the domains of Reading and Numeracy.

 This is then used to extrapolate out and estimate the number of students needing literacy and/or numeracy support for the year levels with no new NAPLAN data.

-For schools with no students who sat NAPLAN in 2023 (for example, very small primary schools without students in years 3 and 5), the corresponding system average % of NAS and Exempt students for primary or secondary year levels will be used.
+For schools with no students who sat NAPLAN in 2023 or 2024 (for example, new schools), the corresponding system average % of NAS and Exempt students for primary or secondary year levels will be used.

-For senior secondary schools, in 2024, the year 9 system average % of NAS and Exempt students is used to calculate funding.
-It is intended that this will transition to actual school data in future years once sufficient NAPLAN data for students attending senior secondary schools is available.
+For senior secondary schools, the year 9 system average % of NAS and Exempt students is used to calculate funding.

 Primary